isc-projects/kea/doc/sphinx/arm/dhcp6-srv.rst

 NTP Server Suboptions
 ---------------------

-NTP server option is a contaier of suboptions: ntp-server-address (1), ntp-server-multicast (2) carrying an IPv6 address, and ntp-server-fqdn (3) carrying a FQDN in wire format defined in the "v6-ntp-server-suboptions" option space.
+NTP server option is a container of suboptions: ntp-server-address (1), ntp-server-multicast (2) carrying an IPv6 address, and ntp-server-fqdn (3) carrying a FQDN in wire format defined in the "v6-ntp-server-suboptions" option space.
 Each option instance carries one and only one suboption as required by `RFC 5908 <https://tools.ietf.org/html/rfc5908>`__.